No photo of Rosemary Oram

 Overview

-Rosie is being supervised by Professor Alys Young and Doctor Patricia Cartney, both from the University of Manchester under the faculty of Biology, Medicine and Health.
-In partnership with Manchester City Council, the study involves the exploration of parenting assessments in relation to safeguarding in instances when one or more parent is a Deaf BSL (British Sign Language) user.
-This is an important recognition of the significance of cultural competence in assessments involving Deaf parents who are more readily regarded as disabled rather than minority language users from a recognised cultural community.
-It will also explore the means to a more effective assessment practice from an asset-based perspective that regards assessment as an opportunity for supportive actions, along the wellbeing-safeguarding-child protection continuum.
+Recently, she has been awarded a doctoral degree in social work.
+Her PhD case award was funded by the ESRC (Economic Social Research Council), supervised by Professor Alys Young and Doctor Patricia Cartney, both from the University of Manchester under the faculty of Biology, Medicine and Health.
+In partnership with Manchester City Council, the study involved the exploration of parenting assessments in relation to safeguarding in instances when one or more parent is a Deaf BSL (British Sign Language) user.
+This study recognises the significance of cultural competence in assessments involving Deaf parents who are more readily regarded as disabled rather than minority language users from a recognised cultural community.
+To date, four publications are available online, sharing key findings of the study with recommendations for good practice.

 Rosie is a qualified social worker and is registered with Social Work England.